AlecRust/protected-video/README.txt

 License:           GPL-2.0-or-later
 License URI:       https://www.gnu.org/licenses/gpl-2.0.html

-YouTube/Vimeo player that prevents access to the original video.
+YouTube/Vimeo player that prevents easy sharing of the video.

 == Description ==

+**Want to embed your YouTube/Vimeo hosted videos on your site, but don't want your users to share the original video?
+Then this is the plugin for you.**

-Protected Video provides a block for embedding YouTube and Vimeo videos in a way that prevents easy access to the underlying player.
-This is useful for premium video content you want to host externally and display behind a paywall.
+Protected Video provides a Gutenberg block for embedding YouTube/Vimeo hosted videos in a way that prevents users interacting with the original player.
+This is useful in cases where you want to avoid the original unlisted video being easily shared or viewed externally e.g. premium video course content.

-For example if you provide a paid-for video course and the videos are "unlisted" on YouTube or Vimeo, embedding them in your pages using Protected Video provides a basic level of protection against the videos being directly accessed and shared.

-Built on top of the excellent [Plyr](https://plyr.io/) which provides custom themeable player controls, this plugin provides extra code to prevent easy access to the underlying player, and basic configuration of the player theme.
+The plugin uses the excellent [Plyr](https://plyr.io/) player to overlay the original player and includes additional modifications to prevent access to the original player where the user could "Share" or "Copy Link".

+Since it's a custom player you can define a base color for the controls to match your site's branding.
+This can be set in the plugin settings at `Settings > Protected Video`.

+**Note:** This only provides a basic level of protection for your videos for general users.
+Technical users would still be able to identify the original video URL.

-Protected Video is open source!
-Contribute to its development [on GitHub](https://github.com/AlecRust/protected-video).
+This plugin is open source and contributions are welcome [on GitHub](https://github.com/AlecRust/protected-video).

 == Installation ==

 1. Install and activate the plugin
+2. Optionally configure player base color at `Settings > Protected Video`
 2. Search for and use "Protected Video" block in the blocks editor
-3. Optionally configure player theme at Settings > Protected Video

 == Frequently Asked Questions ==

 = What does this plugin do? =

-Displays YouTube and Vimeo videos within the [Plyr](https://plyr.io/) player, with extra code to disable access to the original player.
-This helps to prevent users from easily copying and share the URL to the original video.
+Displays YouTube/Vimeo videos within the [Plyr](https://plyr.io/) player, with additional modifications to disable access to the original player.
+This helps to prevent users from easily copying or sharing the URL to the original video.

+= Why not use Plyr player on its own? =

+The default [Plyr](https://plyr.io/) player overlays YouTube/Vimeo players with its own controls, which prevents access to the underlying video copy/share buttons under some scenarios, but this is a side-effect of the way it works rather than a feature.
+The goal of Protected Video is to make this a feature by accounting for more scenarios e.g. when the player is paused, and providing additional features such as obfuscation of the original video ID in the HTML.

+If you don't care about your users sharing the video or actually want them to, a plugin like [WP YouTube Lyte](https://wordpress.org/plugins/wp-youtube-lyte/) is probably more suitable.

 = Does this plugin prevent the user from accessing the original video? =